-Unit-A (Introduction to Financial Accounting) Hours • Meaning and Objectives of Accounting, Accounting Terminology Advantages and Disadvantages of Accounting z , 2 Relationship between Accountancy and Accounting and Book Kee eping 2 Users of Accounting Information 1 • Relationship of Accounting with other Disciplines 1 • Generally Accepted Accounting Principles (Assumptions and Principles) 2 Accounting Standards.
-1 Double Entry System of Book- keeping 1 Accrual and Cash basis of Accounting 3 • Accounting Equation- Meaning and Procedure of Developing Acc Equation counting 4 Unit-B (Journal, Ledger and Trial Balance) • Journalizing- Meaning and Rules of Debit and Credit, Format of J Identification of Transactions, Recording of transactions in Journa • Distinction between Journal and Ledger, Preparation of Ledgers fr Journal, Posting, Balancing of Accounts rom 2 • Meaning, Objectives and Advantages of Trial balance, Meaning a Methods of Preparation of Trial Balance nd 5 • Errors Revealed and Not revealed by Trial Balance 4 Unit-C (Subsidiary Books and BRS) • Subsidiary Books- Need of Subdivision of Journal, Meaning and Advantages of Special Journals, Cash Book (Single, Double and T column), Petty Cash Book.
-3 Friple • Purchases Book, Sales Book, Purchases Returns Book, Sales Retu books Receivable Book, Payables Book, Journal Proper. urns 3 • Bank Reconciliation Statements, Purpose and Use of Preparing Ba Reconciliation Statement ank 2
+Unit-A (Introduction to Financial Accounting) Hours Meaning and Objectives of Accounting, Accounting Terminology, Advantages and Disadvantages of Accounting 2 Relationship between Accountancy and Accounting and Book Keeping 1 Users of Accounting Information 1 • Relationship of Accounting with other Disciplines 1 Generally Accepted Accounting Principles (Assumptions and Principles) 3) 2 Accounting Standards 1 • Introduction to IFRS 1 Double Entry System of Book- keeping 1 Accrual and Cash basis of Accounting 3 Accounting Equation- Meaning and Procedure of Developing Accountin Equation g 4 Unit-B (Journal, Ledger and Trial Balance) • Journalizing- Meaning and Rules of Debit and Credit, Format of Journal Identification of Transactions, Recording of transactions in Journal , 3 Distinction between Journal and Ledger, Preparation of Ledgers from Journal, Posting, Balancing of Accounts 2 Meaning, Objectives and Advantages of Trial balance, Meaning and Methods of Preparation of Trial Balance 5 Errors Revealed and Not revealed by Trial Balance 4 Unit-C (Subsidiary Books and BRS) Subsidiary Books- Need of Subdivision of Journal, Meaning and Advantages of Special Journals, Cash Book (Single, Double and Triple column), Petty Cash Book.
+3 Purchases Book, Sales Book, Purchases Returns Book, Sales Returns books Receivable Book, Payables Book, Journal Proper.
+3

-DAV UNIVERSITY, JALANDHAR Causes of Disagreement of Cash Book and Pass Book 3 • Preparation of BRS by taking Favourable and Unfavourable Balance Cash Book and Pass Book. ces of 5 Unit- D (Depreciation Accounting and Financial Statements) Meaning and Causes of Depreciation, Factors affecting Depreciation on 1 • Methods of Depreciation (Straight line and Written down value n and Change in Method of Depreciation. nethod) 2 Provisions and Reserves 1 • Financial Statements- Meaning and Usefulness of Financial Statemers Recognition of Assets, Liabilities, Income and Expenses nents, 1 • Treatment of Some Items which may be Direct Items, Indirect Item Incomes and Expenses, Classification of Capital and Revenue ns, 1 • Preparation of Trading Account, Profit and Loss Account and Bala Sheet nce 3 • Treatment of Items of Adjustment, Treatment of Items of Adjustme Appearing outside the Trial Balance ent 4 Total 60
+• Bank Reconciliation Statements, Purpose and Use of Preparing Bank Reconciliation Statement 2 • Causes of Disagreement of Cash Book and Pass Book 3 • Preparation of BRS by taking Favourable and Unfavourable Balances of Cash Book and Pass Book.
+5 Unit- D (Depreciation Accounting and Financial Statements) • Meaning and Causes of Depreciation, Factors affecting Depreciation 1 • Methods of Depreciation (Straight line and Written down value method) and Change in Method of Depreciation.
+2 • Provisions and Reserves 1 • Financial Statements- Meaning and Usefulness of Financial Statements, Recognition of Assets, Liabilities, Income and Expenses 1 • Treatment of Some Items which may be Direct Items, Indirect Items, Incomes and Expenses, Classification of Capital and Revenue 1 • Preparation of Trading Account, Profit and Loss Account and Balance Sheet 3 • Treatment of Items of Adjustment, Treatment of Items of Adjustment Appearing outside the Trial Balance 4 Total 60